canonical/kafka-operator/README.md

 juju add-unit kafka -n <num_of_desired_units>
 ```

 This will add brokers to match the required number.
-For example, to scale a deployment with 3 kafka units to 5, run:
+For example, to scale a deployment with three kafka units to five, run:

 ```bash
 juju add-unit kafka -n 2